elastic/kibana/.teamcity/README.md

 - Automatically discovers pull request branches in GitHub
   - Option to filter by contributor type (members of same org, org+external contributor, everyone)
   - Option to filter by target branch (e.g. only discover Pull Requests targeting master)
-  - Works by essentially modifying the VCS root branch spec (so you should NOT add anything to branch spec if you are using this)
+  - Works by essentially modifying the VCS root branch spec (so you should NOT add anything related to PRs to branch spec if you are using this)
   - Draft PRs do get discovered
 - Adds some Pull Request information to build overview pages
 - Adds a few parameters available to build configurations: